epsy/clize/docs/index.rst

 * Check out :ref:`why Clize was made <why>`
 * Star, watch or fork `Clize on GitHub <https://github.com/epsy/clize>`_

+.. only:: html

     Here is the full table of contents:

 .. _about: